About

 John Lecturing 1

-Outside of work, I am a husband, father of two, a keen runner and and an even keener golfer.
+Outside of work, I am a husband, father of two, a keen runner and an even keener golfer.
 When not working or spending time with family, I can usually be found on the track at Dundrum South Dublin Athletics Club, or on the course at Stackstown Golf Club.